 Nick explains the power of personalized content for hitting ambitious growth targets:

 The amount of content we actually see being personalized for us is super limited.
 This is despite the fact the vast majority of marketers say customers expect personalized experiences.
 We can see a direct correlation between the amount of personalization and, for example, email reply rates.

 We’ve been using personalized content for our outbound outreach.

-It has been automatically personalized: doing simple things like pulling through their name, pulling through their logo, pulling through their homepage, so that when someone from this company reads it, they see that it’s for them.
-And the content inside the material that we’re choosing to show this company has been selected based on what we know about them: about their size, about who we’re speaking to, about what their problems are, etc. They’re receiving a fully personalized experience from the front cover all the way through to the back cover.
+Personalization is automatic.
+Simple things like pulling through their name, logo and homepage, allows someone from that company to read the content and see that it’s for them.
+The content inside the material that we’re choosing to show this company has been selected based on what we know about them.
+This can include details about their size, about who we’re speaking to and the problems they experience.
+They’re receiving a fully personalized experience from the front cover all the way through to the back cover.

-If we send this piece off to someone else, they’re going to receive a different set of pages, a different front cover, and a completely different experience with the information that is relevant to them.
+If we send this piece off to someone else, they’re going to receive a different set of pages.
+They will see a different front cover, and a completely different experience with the information that is relevant to them.

-We’ve seen impressive results: one in two meetings over the past six months have been booked because of personalized content.
+We’ve seen impressive results.
+One out of two meetings over the past six months have been booked because of personalized content.
 In that same period, we saw a 60% increase in meetings booked by sending this more personalized, directly relevant content.

 Mark on content to accelerate revenue growth: